TauAdam/reading_list-bot/README.md

 # Reading list bot

 This is a simple bot that saves links to articles and books that you want to read later.
+It can pick random link from the list, so you don't get bored.

 ## Features
 - Save links to articles and books